Fadik Sevin Atasoy: Television

-With Cüneyt Mete, Evrim Doğan, Güzin Alkan, she played in Dudaktan Kalbe based from classic novel and youth series Kardeşlerim.
+With Cüneyt Mete, Evrim Doğan, and Güzin Alkan, she appeared in Dudaktan Kalbe, based on the classic novel and youth series Kardeşlerim.
 For her role as Şengül in Kardeşlerim, she won the Best Actress of the Year award at the 2021 Moon Life Awards, and the Best Actress Award at The Best of Time 2022 Awards.

 Film

 Atasoy's first role in a television movie was her portrayal of the character Nazlı in Kısmet, which was produced in 2004.
 In 2005, she appeared in the movies Döngel Karhanesi and O Şimdi Mahkum playing the roles of Müstesna and Katerina, respectively.
 In the same year she won the Best Supporting Actress award at the 42nd Antalya Golden Orange Film Festival for her role in O Şimdi Mahkum.
 She also received a nomination in the Best Supporting Actress category at the 11th Sadri Alışık Awards.

 In 2007, she appeared in the movies Beyaz Melek, Geçerken Uğradım and Zeynep'in Sekiz Günü.
 In 2008, she shared the leading role with Yetkin Dikinciler, Şevket Çoruh and Hasibe Eren in the movie Usta.
-For her role in Zeynep'in Sekiz Günü, she received nominations in the Best Actress category at the 1st Yeşilçam Awards and the 40th Turkish Film Critics Association Awards in 2007.
 In 2008, she won the Best Actress award at the 19th Ankara International Film Festival.
 The love scene in the movie Usta received much press attention.
 While appearing on the program Cinemania, Atasoy stated that she found the coverage and reactions to be exaggerated.
 She subsequently played the role of Zişan in the movie Ay Lav Yu, which was produced in 2009 and screened in 2010.
 In 2011, she appeared together with her father in the 20-minute short film Merhaba.
 The film tells the story of a woman who returns from America to Istanbul to see her father, who has an incurable muscle disease (ALS).
 The film was directed and produced by American director and producer Lauren Rachen Brady.
 The leading roles were played by Atasoy, her father Sönmez Atasoy, Nursel Köse, Paxton Winters and İskender Altın.
-This movie is also the last movie in which Fadik Sevin Atasoy acted alongside her father before his death.
 For her role in this movie, she received the Best Actress award at the Tisch-First Run Film Festival organized by New York University.
 In the same year she appeared in the movie Mavi Pansiyon.
-Besides Turkish movies, Fadik Atasoy, has appeared in a number of American productions.
+Atasoy has appeared in a number of American productions.
 In 2016, she had a role in the movie The 6th Degree followed by Peril of a Godsend, which was shot in 2018 and released in 2019.